krzkrzkrz/elm.foo.pub/arch/index.md

 mount /dev/nvme0n1p2 /mnt
 ```

-Mount the EFI file systems
+[Dont need to do this] Mount the EFI file systems

+Since you will do this in arch-chroot anyways during the `GRUB` installation process

 ```shell
 mkdir /mnt/boot